Preetbandgar/ros2-turtlesim-catch-them-all/README.md

 A primary turtle (`turtle1`) autonomously chases dynamically spawned turtles using **ROS2 nodes, topics, services, timers, and custom interfaces.**
 The project focuses on **ROS2 fundamentals and runtime introspection,** not advanced robotics algorithms.

-> ⚠️ **Transparency Note**:
-  This project was completed by following a structured ROS2 course and reproducing the implementation step-by-step.
-  The objective was to **understand ROS2 architecture, execution flow, and debugging tools**  through hands-on practice.

 ---

 ## 🧠 System Architecture